harris-2374/MolecularEvolutionFinal/README.md

         2. Genes of interest lookup file (required)
         3. Species of interest lookup file (optional)
             - Tab delimited columns of scientific_name, common_name, and enseml_ID
-            - If provided, the script will remove all data of species not found in the file
  ## ensemblGeneFamilyHomologyFileParser.py
     Summary:
         This script takes in an Ensembl gene family emf file and returns